tiprankstipranks

 Falsified medicines

+Impact of falsified medicines on patient safety, and reputational and financial harm to us and our products Context and potential impact We continue to be challenged by the vulnerability of distribution channels to falsified medicines, which, as defined by the WHO, include counterfeit, stolen, tampered and illegally diverted medicines.
 Falsified medicines pose patient safety risks and can be seriously harmful or life-threatening.
-Reports of adverse events related to falsified medicines and increased levels of falsified medicines in the healthcare system affect patient confidence in genuine medicines and in healthcare systems in general.
-These events could also cause us substantial reputational and financial harm, and potentially lead to litigation if the adverse event from a falsified medicine is mistakenly attributed to our products.
-Stolen or illegally diverted medicines that are not properly stored and are later sold through unauthorized channels could adversely impact patient safety, our reputation and our business.
-Furthermore, there is a direct financial loss when falsified medicines replace sales of our products, or our products are recalled following the discovery of falsified products.
+Reports of adverse events related to falsified medicines and increased levels of falsified medicines in the healthcare system affect patients' confidence in genuine medicines and in healthcare systems in general.
+These events could also cause us substantial reputational and financial harm, and could potentially lead to litigation if the adverse event from a falsified medicine is mistakenly attributed to our products.
+Stolen or illegally diverted medicines that are not properly stored and are later sold through unauthorized channels could adversely impact patient safety, our reputation, and our business.
+Furthermore, falsified medicines can lead to direct financial losses through social security fraud, recalls, or declines in sales of our legitimate products.

 Employment / Personnel2 | 7.7%